orpheasap/smartsolar/timeline.md

 ## 10/2/2020
 The main focus of the project is to create an aplication where we can wacth the temprature of the solarheater and a diagram of some previous readings.
 The app will be created on the [appinventor platform](http://appinventor.mit.edu/).
 In order to connect the app inventor platform with the mqtt broker, we are using the capability of appinventor to run javascript via an html website[html website](https://el.wikipedia.org/wiki/HTML).
 To achieve a connection between javascript and mqtt, we have to use websockets.
 The mosquitto broker is not regulary running with websockets enabled, so we have to activate them.
 - In order to activate the websockets, we edited the mosquitto configuration file mosquitto.conf using the comand `sudo nano /etc/mosquitto/mosquitto.conf` and aded the two following lines: `listener 9001` and `protocol websockets`.
+Some information on how to activate websockets we found on the site: https://www.sitepoint.com/community/t/basic-javascript-example-using-mosquitto-mqtt/308792.
+-